ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - **INSECURE (not recommended):**

   Not recommended because there is no encryption or authentication between the client and server.
 Any user on the same machine or network can potentially intercept and read the data being transmitted.
-To make unsecure remote connections, you must explicitly enable them with the ``allow_remote_host`` option.
+To make insecure remote connections, you must explicitly enable them with the ``allow_remote_host`` option.
 Note that insecure transport does not check user identity, hence any user on the local machine or, if ``allow_remote_host`` is set, within the network can connect to the gRPC server. can potentially intercept and read the data being transmitted.
 If the ``allow_remote_host`` option is used, any user on the network may be able to connect to the server without authentication.